microsoft/vscode-docs/release-notes/vFebruary.md

 - the `exclude` list includes the `node_modules` folder and the folder defined by the `out` attribute.

-What has not changed, but that you should be aware of, is that if you have no `jsconfig.json` defined to mark the root of your project, then each JavaScript file is considered an island by Salsa.
+Be aware that if you have no `jsconfig.json` defined to mark the root of your project, then each JavaScript file is considered an island by Salsa.
+Without a `jsconfig.json` file, cross-file and Typings file IntelliSense will not work.

 ### `js-is-jsx` extension deprecation